AP source: Knicks close to deal to make Tom Thibodeau coach

 ESPN first reported that the Knicks and Thibodeau were completing a five-year contract.

-Thibodeau was the 2011 NBA Coach of the Year in Chicago and is a former Knicks assistant under Jeff Van Gundy.
+When they do, the 2011 NBA Coach of the Year in Chicago will become the 13th different person to coach the Knicks since Jeff Van Gundy resigned early in the 2001-02 season.

+Thibodeau was an assistant under Van Gundy, who led the Knicks to the 1999 NBA Finals and into the postseason in every season he was there.
+New York has reached the playoffs just three times since Van Gundy’s departure.

-New Knicks President Leon Rose conducted a long search before settling on Thibodeau.
-Mike Miller finished the season as interim coach after David Fizdale was fired 22 games into last season.
+The Knicks went 21-45 this season, missing the playoffs for a seventh straight year.
+Mike Miller finished the season as interim coach after David Fizdale was fired 22 games into the season.

+New Knicks President Leon Rose then interviewed a number of candidates before choosing Thibodeau from a field that included Jason Kidd, former Brooklyn coach Kenny Atkinson and Miller, who impressed Rose while going 17-27 before the season was suspended in March.

+Thibodeau is regarded as a demanding coach who is one of the top defensive minds in the game.
+He devised the defense that carried the Boston Celtics to the 2008 NBA championship as an assistant before becoming Chicago’s coach in 2010.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports